WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/readme.md

 const mergesBasePath = './docs';

 const mergeable = MergeableDescriptionVO.create(key, jsonPath, keyValue, mergesBasePath);

+if (mergeable) {
  const merged = mergeable.merged();
+}
 ```

+Here `merged` variable will contain `keyValue` merged with the HTML-translated markdown from `./docs/one.md`.
+The `MergeableDescriptionVO.create()` can return `null`.
+This denotes the provided input is not not actually mergeable due to either its `key` is not equal `description` value or `keyValue` not contain the valid "merge" tag.

-Note the `jsonPath` (see (JSON Path Segments)(https://www.rfc-editor.org/rfc/rfc9535#section-1.4.2)) parameter / argument is not essential in this particular example and can be set to `[]`.
+Note in this particular example the `jsonPath` (see (JSON Path Segments)(https://www.rfc-editor.org/rfc/rfc9535#section-1.4.2)) parameter / argument is not essential and can be set to `[]`.

-But in real life it allows to decouple the OAS / JSON traversing from merging by keeping the location in JSON document where the mergeable value should be assigned to along with the value itself (hence one of the `MergeableDescriptionVO` value object reasons to exist).
+But in real life it keeps the target location of the mergeable value in the source JSON document nearby the the value itself (hence one of the `MergeableDescriptionVO` value object reasons to exist).
+It allows to decouple the OAS / JSON traversing from merging markdown files and from further merged value assignment.

 ##### In-Memory Merge Usage

-In-memory merge can be useful in scenarios where the consumer code e.g. bundles OpenAPI `$ref`'ed files into single OAS definitions bundle like [swagger-cli](https://www.npmjs.com/package/swagger-cli) `bundle` command does.
+In-memory merge can be useful in scenarios where the consumer code e.g. bundles OpenAPI [`$ref`'ed](https://spec.openapis.org/oas/latest.html#fixed-fields-6) files into single OAS definitions bundle like [swagger-cli](https://www.npmjs.com/package/swagger-cli) `bundle` command does.

-Note, however `swagger-cli` is mentioned here just as an OAS bundler example, it does implement using `oas-markdown-merger`.
-Nevertheless you can use both `oas-markdown-merger` in your OAS definitions build pipelines on earlier bundled files.
+Note, however `swagger-cli` is mentioned here just as an OAS bundler example, it does use `oas-markdown-merger`.
+Nevertheless you can use `oas-markdown-merger` in your OAS definitions build pipelines on OAS definitions previously bundled with any desired tool.

 ### Documentation